Map of Vienna

 Once the magnificent summer residence of Maria Theresia, Emperor Franz Joseph, and his beloved Sissi, Schönbrunn Palace today captivates visitors from around the globe.
 With its sprawling gardens and rich imperial history, it has become Vienna's most popular attraction.
 The baroque masterpiece features over 1,400 rooms, of which around 45 are open for visitors, including:

-When you think of Vienna, Schönbrunn Palace and the Old Town (the 1st District) immediately come to mind.
-In the historic center, you’ll feel the echoes of centuries past: the Gothic St. Stephen’s Cathedral, steeped in legend, with its towering spires, the imposing Hofburg, and the elegant shopping streets of Graben and Kärntner Straße.
+When you think of Vienna, Schönbrunn Palace and the historic center (the 1st District) immediately come to mind.
+Visit the Gothic St. Stephen’s Cathedral, steeped in legend, the imposing Hofburg, and the elegant shopping streets of Graben and Kärntner Straße.
 This is a neighborhood made for exploring – whether on a leisurely stroll, a romantic carriage ride, or over a cup of coffee in one of Vienna’s iconic coffeehouses.

-The Steffl, as the Viennese lovingly call St. Stephen’s Cathedral, is more than a landmark; it’s a testament in stone to the city’s centuries-old history.
+The Steffl, as the Viennese lovingly call St. Stephen’s Cathedral, is the famous landmark of Vienna.
 Its striking Gothic architecture, crowned by the 136 m tall South Tower, dominates the heart of Vienna.
 Legends surround its lengthy construction period, including one that claims the architect struck a deal with the devil to fund the project in exchange for his soul.
 Indeed, construction of the Gothic church spanned from 1304 to 1511, with the North Tower left unfinished due to the Turkish threat, allowing a shift in focus to defending the city.

 The Tiergarten Schönbrunn is not only the oldest operating zoo in the world (founded in 1752 by Emperor Francis I Stephen of Lorraine as an imperial menagerie), but has also been repeatedly voted the best zoo in all of Europe.
 This is thanks to the tremendous efforts of the zoo directors, who have gradually transformed the old cages into enclosures as close to nature as possible.